rust-unofficial/patterns/functional/lenses.md

 # Lenses and Prisms

 This is a pure functional concept that is not frequently used in Rust.
-Never the less, exploring the concept may be helpful to understand other patterns in Rust APIs, such as [visitors](../patterns/behavioural/visitor.md).
+Nevertheless, exploring the concept may be helpful to understand other patterns in Rust APIs, such as [visitors](../patterns/behavioural/visitor.md).
 They also have niche use cases.

 ## Lenses: Uniform Access Across Types

-A lens is a concept from functional languages that allows accessing parts of a data type in an abstract, unified way.[^1]
+A lens is a concept from functional progamming languages that allows accessing parts of a data type in an abstract, unified way.[^1]
 In basic concept, it is similar to the way Rust traits work with type erasure, but it has a bit more power and flexibility.

-For a basic example, suppose a bank contains several JSON formats for customer data.
+For example, suppose a bank contains several JSON formats for customer data.
 This is because they come from different databases or legacy systems.
 One database contains the data needed to perform credit checks: